Keep your data and device safe when working in the office or remotely

 7/22/2021 3:06:37 PM

-An unlocked computer or phone can be compromised easily.
-Use a strong passcode or fingerprint to lock and secure devices.
-Now is a good time to get back into the habit of always locking your devices when you step away, even at home.
+An unlocked computer or phone can be easily compromised.
+To prevent someone from gaining unauthorized access to your device, require a strong password, fingerprint, or facial recognition to unlock and secure devices.
+Always lock the screen on your laptop or other device when you step away, even at home.

-Stepping away for a minute to talk or during a break in a public setting (even your office building) seems harmless enough when others are around, but if devices or information are left unattended, even for just a moment, they can be lost or taken.
+Stepping away from your device for a minute to talk or take a break in a public setting (whether it's a conference room or even your office building) seems harmless, but if devices or information are left unattended, even for just a moment, they can be lost or taken.

-Even though it’s exciting to see your co-workers in person, if you see someone who doesn’t have a badge in your office and badges are required, report it to a security or reception desk.
+If you see someone who doesn’t have a badge in your office and badges are required, or if someone is walking in a secure area unescorted, report it to security or reception desk.

-Get out of the habit of writing down passwords – carrying around that piece of paper is a huge security risk, especially if you work both remotely and in the office.
-Instead, use a password manager to generate, retrieve, and keep track of long, random passwords.
+Don't write down passwords on a piece of paper; don't save passwords in a Word file on your computer or in your browser; and don't share your passwords.
+These pose huge security risks.
+Instead, use a password manager to generate, retrieve, and keep track of your strong passwords.
 That way you only need to remember one password to access everything.

-While working from home, always use secure WiFi and or your organization's Virtual Private Network (VPN) to connect.
+While working from remotely, always use secure WiFi and your organization's Virtual Private Network (VPN) to connect securely.
 If you’re on the go, use a mobile hotspot and VPN.
 At the office, connect directly to your organization's network whenever possible.
 If you’re in a conference room or other location, connect your phone or laptop to a secure WiFi.

 Cybersecurity